Financial Crime Prevention

 Who is it for?

-• The role of the Head of Compliance with responsibility for AntiMoney Laundering and Counter Terrorist Financing legislation, often the Money Laundering Reporting Officer (MLRO) in a regulated firm, is now a pre-approval control function under the Central Bank Fitness and Probity regime.
+The role of the Head of Compliance PCF-15 and the new role introduced in 2022 by the Central Bank of Ireland PCF-52 (Head of Anti-Money Laundering and Counter-Terroist Financing Compliance), often the Money Laundering Reporting Officer (MLRO) in a regulated firm, are both pre-approval control functions under the Central Bank Fitness and Probity regime.
 MLROs within firms carry serious legal responsibilities and those who fill the roles must know and understand what these responsibilities are.

-• Relevant law and standards apply both at a domestic and international level and material breaches can result in personal accountability for MLROs as well as significant reputational damage and fines for financial services firms.
+Relevant law and standards apply both at a domestic and international level and material breaches can result in personal accountability for MLROs as well as significant reputational damage and fines for financial services firms.
 The wider damage caused by financial or white collar crime to individuals, communities and the public at large is immeasurable.
 Effective prevention of fraud and financial crime, combined with thorough investigation if and when it does arise, yields very positive outcomes.

 Subjects taught

-Financial/ White Collar Crime Prevention - (NFQ level 9, 10 ECTS)
+Financial/White Collar Crime Prevention (NFQ level 9, 10 ECTS)

 This module considers the offense of financial/white collar crime which is committed by or against an individual or corporation and results in a financial loss.
 The various forms this type of crime can take are examined and best practice techniques to manage and control the risks are discussed.
 The module will introduce you to a number of topics and suggested methodologies, but also requires input from your professional experience to develop a best-practice approach in order to counteract, hinder and ultimately safeguard individuals and corporations from crime in the financial system.